dengue8830/react-native-saas-seed/README.md

-# WARNING: Outdated project, it have some useful parts but I don't recommend to follow this structure any more
+# :warning: WARNING: Outdated project, it have some useful parts but I don't recommend to follow this structure any more

 # react-native-saas-seed
 Seed project with all the basics covered to build your SaaS project.